ericlafontsee/Workout-Tracker/README.md

 # Workout-Tracker

 ## Description
 For this project, I created a workout tracker.
 This app allows users to create and track their daily workouts.
-They can add a new exercises to a new workout plan or update and existing plan.
+They can add new exercises to a new workout plan or update and existing plan.
 Finally, the user can view their stats.

 ## Table Of Contents
 * [Usage](#Usage)